Learn something new every day

 More Info... by email

 Squatters are people who occupy abandoned or disused spaces that do not belong to them.
-By definition, squatters occupy a space without permission, and the legal status of squatters around the world is often contentious.
-The environments occupied by squatters vary, from abandoned warehouses in commercial districts to huge shanty towns on the fringes of major cities in the developing world.
+By definition, squatters occupy a space without permission, and their legal status around the world is often contentious.
+The environments occupied by these people vary, from abandoned warehouses in commercial districts to huge shanty towns on the fringes of major cities in the developing world.

 In some nations, squatters are protected by law.
-In fact, if squatters can hold a piece of land or a house for a set period of time, they may be able to pursue the deed to the land in court, arguing that they are the de facto owners of the space.
-This is especially true in cases where squatters make improvements, or contribute to property maintenance, since their efforts indicate a genuine commitment to the space.
+In fact, if the people can hold a piece of land or a house for a set period of time, they may be able to pursue the deed to the land in court, arguing that they are the de facto owners of the space.
+This is especially true in cases where people make improvements, or contribute to property maintenance, since their efforts indicate a genuine commitment to the space.

 Landlords argue that squatting is accompanied with a host of legal issues.
-For example, when squatters occupy a condemned or dangerous building, the landlord is considered liable for any injuries, even though the squatters are there without consent.
-Squatters are also perceived as a negative when assessing neighborhood property values, and some people believe that squatters increase crime, threaten property rights, and pose a risk to themselves and others.
-Property damage is another risk, especially when squatters attempt to heat the space through other means, or use leaky plumbing.
+For example, when squatters occupy a condemned or dangerous building, the landlord is considered liable for any injuries, even though the people are there without consent.
+This group is also perceived as a negative when assessing neighborhood property values, and some people believe their presence increases crime, threatens property rights, and poses a risk to themselves and others.
+Property damage is another risk, especially when squatters attempt to heat the space through alternative means, or use leaky plumbing.

 Squatting often reflects huge socioeconomic disparities, as in the case of slums built right on the borders of wealthy neighborhoods.
 In regions of the world where land use and tenant rights have been hotly contested, squatting is sometimes used as a form of protest.
 Landless peasants, for example, may take over and farm unused land, arguing that the government should deed the land to them rather than allowing it to lie fallow.

 I ran into squatters living in a mansion that was up for foreclosure in Mesa AZ.
 Thought I was going to have a heart attack.
 They were just living the high life for free!